 Use this training to reflect the latest knowledge on adolescent development, risks and protective factors, and confidentiality laws.
 Ensure that staff receives training and incorporates this knowledge into practice.

 Assist adolescent patients with transitions and ensure continuity and quality of care.
-If an adolescent with special needs or a chronic condition is to transition to a different healthcare setting, make referrals to providers who can meet those needs.
+If an adolescent with special needs or a chronic condition is transitioning to a different healthcare setting, make referrals to providers who can meet those needs.
 Encourage youth and parents to plan for medical coverage during the transition to adulthood.

 Promote adolescent health by taking a lead role in coordinating care across systems, including health, education, social services, and other community partners.
 Identify and engage unlikely allies and organizations such as older adults and retiree groups to partner with to improve adolescent health.
 Get involved in community efforts related to adolescent health such as facilitating greater access to health and sex education information, programs that strengthen families and build youth skills, and school-health centers.